isomerpages/moe-tampinespri/index.md

           announcement: Dear Parents, please refer to the link below for more details.
           link_text: Click here for more...
           link_url: /for-parents/first-day-of-school-2025-info/
+  - infopic:
+      title: CLASS OF 2024
+      id: infopic
+      description: HAPPY GRADUATION!
+Scan the QR code to express your gratitude to all teachers.
+      image: /images/School Events 2024/2024Appreciation_to_all_teachers.jpg
+      alt: Image alt text
   - textcards:
       title: Student Assistance
       id: textcards